Events Guide

 Event Detail:

-The event detail contains the PrimerJS instance with methods like onPaymentComplete, onPaymentStart, onPaymentPrepare, refreshSession(), and getPaymentMethods().
+The event detail contains the PrimerJS instance with methods like onPaymentSuccess, onPaymentFailure, onPaymentStart, onPaymentPrepare, refreshSession(), getPaymentMethods(), setCardholderName(), and the vault.* namespace for headless vault operations.

 Usage: